-This four-storey structure houses the Asper School of Business and the Transport Institute.
-The 130,000 sq. ft. structure is finished in red brick with decorative stripes of Tyndall stone.
-The choice of material pays homage to the neighboring historic Taché Hall.
+This four-storey, 130,000 sq. ft. structure houses the Asper School of Business and the Transport Institute.
+The building, named the Drake Centre after donor and chair of Drake International Bill Pollock, is finished in red brick with decorative stripes of Tyndall stone.
+The choice of material pays homage to the neighbouring historic Taché Hall.
 The exterior of the building is quite restrained with ribbons of windows providing the main decorative element.

 The site was chosen by architect Étienne Gaboury for the view across Freedman Crescent to the Red River and for its proximity to the central campus buildings.
 A large central atrium brings natural light into the interior spaces and provides the opportunity for students and professors to cross paths or gather to discuss ideas.

 - Ribbons of windows provide main decorative element of the building

 - View of the Red River

 - Large central atrium with lots of natural light

 Links & Related Buildings

 - University of Manitoba Modern, a Winnipeg Architecture Foundation Digital Tour